 Develops basic design literacy and teaches basic problem solving methods and skills in preparation for tackling complex design problems in architecture, object and furniture design as well as numerous other areas of construction and fabrication, including sculpture, ceramics, packaging, environmental graphics etc. Students are introduced to a basic vocabulary of three-dimensional form making, space making and they learn to solve simple design problems methodically, with creativity and imagination.
-Design exercise are integrated with skill building assignments from concurrent courses in representation and fabrication methods.Co-requisite: Concurrent enrollment in AD 201 required
+Design exercise are integrated with skill building assignments from concurrent courses in representation and fabrication methods.Co-requisite: Concurrent enrollment in AD 201 required, or permission of instructor

 Focuses on questions of the structural and material integrity of buildings and other large constructions.
 Topics covered by the course will include the behavior of materials, analytic methods, and case studies.
 Students will follow course material in multiple media, including required texts as they conduct experiments, take field trips, complete group projects, make class presentations, and more.
 They will inquire as to what makes a given structure best able to hold itself and additional weight up without collapsing.
 The course will provide a basic grounding in the analytic and design methods known as statics and strengths of materials.
 Through a range of case studies and projects, students will develop their abilities to identify structural systems and design new structural strategies.Prerequisite: AD 200